 Upper West Side

 If you’re looking to bond with other families, you’ll have an easy time on the Upper West Side.
 Strollers rule the sidewalks here running alongside pre-war buildings amongst tree-lined streets.
-If your kids are a bit older or your idea of kid-free downtime is a museum or cultural institution hopping, you’ll be happy to have easy access to the Museum of Natural History, New-York Historical Society, Lincoln Center, and Symphony Space.
+If your kids are a bit older or your idea of kid-free downtime is a museum or cultural institution hopping, you’ll be happy to have easy access to the Museum of Natural History, New York Historical Society, Lincoln Center, and Symphony Space.
 You’ll also find the Children’s Museum of Manhattan for fun and educational entertainment.

 You’ll also find great schools for kids of all ages and easy access to public transport.
 Libraries, theatres, shops, and restaurants ensure you have a variety of things at your disposal for both entertainment and practical purposes.
 Like to spend time outdoor with the kids?
 There are plenty of parks to choose from, too.

-Ask any of the local families and they’ll tell you: Queens is a great spot to raise kids.
+Ask any of the local families and they’ll tell you: that Queens is a great spot to raise kids.
 Affordable and progressive, Astoria has a lot of New York charm without the Manhattan skyscrapers and Brooklyn hipster scene.
 There are lots of public parks, playgrounds, and green spaces to get out of the house with the kids.
 That includes Astoria Park which has a public swimming pool!

-Nearby Jackson Heights has a wide variety of international restaurants to help your kids taste flavors from around the world in their own backyard.
+Nearby Jackson Heights has a wide variety of international restaurants to help your kids taste flavors from around the world in their backyard.
 You won’t need to choose between your family and social life with family-friendly beer halls and restaurants like the Bohemian Hall and Beer Garden.